 - Personal experience: - o An active FCC amateur radio license - o Experience in auxiliary communications - o An affiliation with a public safety agency - o A desire to work with COMLs in a NIMS ICS environment - Must have completed the following online courses from the FEMA EMI website: - o IS-100: Introduction to the Incident Command System, ICS 100 - o IS-200: Basic Incident Command System for Initial Response - o IS-700: An Introduction to the National Incident Management System - o IS-800: National Response Framework, An Introduction - Additional recommended (not required) training: - o ICS-300: Intermediate Incident Command System for Expanding Incidents

-- SWIC (or designated point of contact [POC]) Action: - o Review and vet/approve the prerequisite documentation for sufficiency. - o Submit a completed student verification form to CISA at least 14 days in advance of inperson courses and 30 days in advance of virtual courses.
+- SWIC (or designated point of contact [POC]) action: - o Review and vet/approve the prerequisite documentation for sufficiency. - Submit a completed student verification form to CISA at least 14 days prior to the course.